-Getting funds is a crucial element to kick off a start-up business.
-Regardless of where you are in the startup phase of your life, you need money to keep the momentum going.
+Getting funding is a pre-requisite for kick off a start-up venture.
+Regardless of the stage of start-up life, you will always need funds to run the business smoothly.

-It is very important to understand different needs of your business at each stage so that you can engage confidence in investors with a clear idea of what they are investing in your firm.
+It is very important to understand different needs of your business at each stage so that you can engage confidence in investors with a clear pathway of what they are into investing in your firm.

-There are five major stages involved in funding a startup, which are explained below:
+There are five major stages involved in funding a startup, which is explained below:

-In case of negative profit, Venture Capital financing is often used to offset the negative cash flow.
-There are multiple rounds of VC funding – Series A, Series B, Series C and so on…
+In the case of negative profit, Venture Capital financing is often used to offset the negative cash flow.
+There are multiple rounds of VC funding – Series A, Series B, Series C and so on

 Series A: The primary function of Series A investment is usually to take a startup to the next level.
 At this stage, startups have a strongly defined goal for the product or service.
 Capital used at this stage is often used to meet targets and defined business goals.

 Series B: By the time a startup is heading for Series B investment, it is well on its way to establishing its business.
-The products/services are managed well, the advertising is going strong and customers or users are actively purchasing an associated product or service as planned.
+The product/ service is managed well, the advertising is going strong and customers or users are actively purchasing an associated product or service as planned

-Mezzanine financing is a hybrid of debt and equity financing that gives the lender the rights to convert to an ownership or equity interest in the company in case of default, after venture capital companies and other senior lenders are paid.
+Mezzanine financing is a mix of debt and equity financing.
+This financing option gives the financier the rights to convert to an ownership or equity interest in the company in case of default, after venture capital companies and other senior lenders are paid

 At this point, the company has several hundred employees and is operating in more than one country.
-The company has already started to speak with investment banks and the leadership team.
+The company is starting to speak with investment banks and the leadership team.

 Mezzanine financing is often used 6 to 12 months before an IPO and when IPO’s proceeds are used by the company to pay back the mezzanine financing investor.